Lectures, Signings, and Classes

 23 July – “Seven Gifts From LA Kitchens to the World” presentation at Topanga Library, Topanga CA. 2 PM

 15 August – “Myths, Mysteries, and Misconceptions About Rum” at Westbound in Los Angeles.
-Includes cocktails, food, and lecture – tickets at the Museum of the American Cocktail website.
+Tickets at the Museum of the American Cocktail website.

 18-20 August – “How Prohibition Changed America And Spawned The Tiki Movement” at Tiki Oasis, San Diego